Black Eagle Party

 The Black Eagle Party, also known as the Great Legion of the Black Eagle (Spanish: Gran Legión del Águila Negra (GLAN)), was a Mexican pro-independence Masonic lodge opposing the Spaniards and the intervention of the Catholic Church in society.
 The party was established on May 30, 1823, by Guadalupe Victoria and Simón de Chávez in Puente del Rey, Veracruz, Mexico (now Puente Nacional).
 The organization's main goal was facilitating the freedom of the Americas.
-The organization was considered to be the first political party founded in independent Mexico before later merging into the Mexican Liberal Party.
+The organization was considered to be the first political party founded in independent Mexico before later merging into the Liberal Party.

 Great Legion of the Black Eagle in Mexico

 When the Great Legion of the Black Eagle was created, Guadalupe Victoria was the commanding general of Jalapa (now known as Xalpa).

 With the failure of Agustin de Iturbide's empire, Mexico faced the challenge of establishing itself from zero since Congress had annulled the Treaty of Córdoba and the Plan of Iguala, which, as a consequence, allowed the country to lean towards a form of government of their preference.
 However, a republic was becoming clear as the system of government that was going to be established, although it had not yet been decided if it was going to be central or federal.
 Meanwhile, there was also intense pressure for autonomy from the provinces.

 In addition to these problems, there were different positions on how or if the church should intervene in society.
 A republican constitution was eventually established as the main governing system in 1824.

 It is known that the struggle for independence had religious aspects for both the insurgents and the colonial army, but once the first Mexican empire was established, the role of the church was rigorously questioned.
 This uncertainty only grew with the rise of freemasonry from 1821 to 1823.

 At the end of the struggle for independence, freemasonry based on the Scottish Rite had already been established in Mexico.
 Led by Felipe Martínez de Aragón and Fausto Elhuyar, it had been joined by men who served Juan O'Donojú, such as Manuel Codorniú; deputies who were back from Cádiz, such as Miguel Ramos Arizpe, Mariano Michelena and Lorenzo de Zavala; and Mexicans of the elite like José María Fagoaga, José Ignacio García Illueca, and Tomas Murphy.

 It is said that Scottish Freemasonry played a very important role in the fall of the empire of Iturbide.
 The Scots were mostly followers of the constitutional monarchy and Bourbonists.

 The foundation of The Great Legion of the Black Eagle had two objectives: generating support for the independence of Cuba and the desire of Guadalupe Victoria to create a political party that would favor him and neutralize the political impulse and power of The Scottish Rite members.
 Concerning Cuban independence, it is evident that the Great Black Eagle Legion intended to favor it or even achieve the annexation of Cuba by Mexico.
 The Black Eagle Party claimed to work against despotism and in favor of freedom.